Skip to content

 1.6million households and businesses participated, saving over 3,300MWh of electricity – enough to power nearly 10 million homes.
 The Grid didn’t have to risk outages, or rely on dirty, expensive coal production.
 Which begs the question – why aren’t we seeing these services being deployed more consistently, and at greater scale?

 The good news is, we are.
 Or at least, we’re starting to.
-We’re in the early days of the Open Energy revolution – a tech-enabled shift towards a more sustainable energy system.
+We’re in the early days of the open energy revolution – a tech-enabled shift towards a more sustainable energy system.
 Innovators are emerging across the ecosystem, creating smart energy devices and energy management apps which make demand flexibility more accessible for more people.
 And it’s not just Demand Response: more use cases are being developed every day that put power quite literally in the hands of customers.

 Changing the way we interact with the grid is complex, but It’s critical in order to meet our climate goals.
 At Enode, it’s our mission to simplify and accelerate that change.
 Here’s how we’re doing it – and why it matters so much.